sallyca530/Matplotlib-Challenge/README.md

 ## Conclusion

-When analysizing the data, a several observations were made.
+When analysizing the data, several observations were made.
 First, the drugs Capomulin and Ramicane had over 200 observed timepoint, while the rest of the drugs tested were below this threshold.
-Second, the sex of the mice used were close to equal: 51% male and 49% female.
-Third, using the interquartile range, it was determined that there was only 1 observation of an outlier which was within the drug Infubinol category.
+Second, the sex of the mice were almost equal: 51% male and 49% female.
+Third, using the interquartile range, it was determined that there was only one observation of an outlier which was within the drug Infubinol category.
 Fourth, mouse b128 showed a consistent decrease in tumor volume throughout the timepoint observations.
-Lastly, using the correlation coefficient and linear regression, the correlation coefficient is 0.84, which means there is a strong relationship between the mouse weight and the average tumor size.
+Lastly, using the correlation coefficient and linear regression, the correlation coefficient is 0.84, which means there is a strong relationship between the mouse weight and the average tumor size in the Capomulin drug group.

 ## Resources